Part ofWhat Is Claude Code? The Complete Guide

 Alt+K(Option+Kon Mac) to drop an @-mention like@auth.ts#5-10straight into your prompt. - Searchable session history.
 Every conversation gets an AI-generated title and resumes with full history.
 A Remote tab even pulls in cloud sessions you started on claude.ai.

-One detail trips up nearly everyone: the extension bundles its own private copy of the CLI for the chat panel, but it does not put claude on your PATH.
+One detail trips up nearly everyone: the Claude Code VS Code extension bundles its own private copy of the CLI for the chat panel, but it does not put claude on your PATH.
 To run the CLI in the integrated terminal, install it separately.

-Installing the Claude Code extension in VS Code
+How do you install the Claude Code extension in VS Code?

 Setting up the extension took us under two minutes: